chrisnoonan98675/site/xl-deploy/how-to/add-a-package-to-xl-deploy.markdown

     1. Click **Browse** and locate the package on your computer.
     1. Click **Import**.
 1. From XL Deploy server
-    1. Select the package from the list.
+    1. Click in the field and select the package from the list.
     1. Click **Import**.

 To import a package using the legacy GUI: